 1. If rack mounted, pull the system straight out until it locks with a click.
-2. If the two optional screws are used to secure the cover to the chassis, remove them, one from each side of the cover.
+2. Remove the two screws on each side of the cover, which secure the cover to the chassis.
 3. Press both release tabs at the same time to unlock the cover, and slide the cover to the rear.
 4. Lift the cover off the chassis.